nickandersonr/schedule/README.md

 **Training** | [Work on Project 2 Structure][6-4F] | Project 2 | Project 2 | Project 2 | Project 2

 Weekly Goals:
-* Build and test an API integration
-* Design a full-stack app
-* Understand and create Models, Views, and Controllers
-* Integrate tools like Gulp, Sass, and Bootstrap to improve development

 * Understand and create a user model with authentication
+* Build a personal full-stack Javascript App from scratch

 [6-4A]: # "A-Ha Moments"
 [6-4B]: # "Project 2"